 Exclusive models add luxuries including keyless entry, heated front seats with six-way electric adjustment, silver roof rails, automatic wipers and leather-style upholstery.

-MG also released an updated version with a larger battery called the MG5 EV Long Range.
+MG also released an updated version with a larger battery called the MG5 EV Long Range, which are the ones you can get on subscription with us.

 How does it perform?